-We present a new seismic catalog for the geothermal stimulation in Helsinki 2018 determining new locations and relocations on the basis of the new VSP-based velocity model and include the post-stimulation seismicity resulting in a catalog with 5,456 events.
-The catalog is extended by the list of detections, accounting to 61,163 events provided to scientific community (see section data availability).
-The magnitude of completeness of the entire catalog is $M_C = -1.10$ .
-The catalog is supplemented by 191 focal mechanisms calculated using polarity-based and cross-correlation based methods and is used to discuss the structural complexity of the reservoir.
+We present a new seismic catalog for the geothermal stimulation in Helsinki 2018, by determining new locations and relocations on the basis of the new VSP-based velocity model, and include the post-stimulation seismicity, resulting in a catalog with 5456 events.
+The catalog is extended by the list of detections, amounting to 61 163 events provided to the scientific community (see Leonhardt et al., 2021).
+The magnitude of completeness of the entire catalog is $M{\rm c}=-1.10$ .
+The catalog is supplemented by 191 focal mechanisms, calculated using polarity-based and cross-correlation-based methods, and is used to discuss the structural complexity of the reservoir.

 Spatial migration of the seismicity is driven by enhanced pore fluid pressure due to active injection, as no spatial migration of the post-stimulation seismicity after bleed-off is found.
-Until shortly after the bleed-off, the increase in the cumulative moment release of the post-stimulation seismicity with time is comparable with the slope of the $CM_0$ during individual stimulation phases but substantially less afterwards.
+Until shortly after the bleed-off, the increase in the cumulative moment release of the post-stimulation seismicity with time is comparable to the slope of the $CM_0$ during individual stimulation phases but substantially less afterwards.

 This is especially observed for the seismicity of the deepest hypocenter cluster.

-An activated network of at least three NW-SE to NNW-SSE oriented fracture zones of up to 200 m thickness seems to be responsible for the significant seismic activity migration towards NW-NNW and SE-SSE away from the injection well.
-The deepest fracture zone also hosts much of the larger seismic events with magnitudes exceeding $M_W \ge 1$ , suggesting elevated fluid volume and pore fluid pressure, leading to accumulation of hydraulic energy in this area, relaxed in larger seismic events.
+An activated network of at least three NW-SE- to NNW-SSE-oriented fracture zones of up to 200 m thickness seems to be responsible for the significant seismic activity migration towards the NW-NNW and SE-SSE away from the injection well.
+The deepest fracture zone also hosts many of the larger seismic events with magnitudes exceeding $M{\rm w} \geq 1$ ; this suggests elevated fluid volume and pore fluid pressure, leading to the accumulation of hydraulic energy in this area that is relaxed in larger seismic events.

-Best-constrained focal mechanisms strike NNW-SSE in agreement with orientation of three fracture zones.
-Most of these mechanisms display ~45° ENE dipping oblique-thrust fault planes that were found to be critically stressed in the resolved local stress field.
-These fault kinematics explains well NNW-SSE migration of seismicity along damage zones, as well as the downwards migration of events towards NE-NNE, along the dip direction vector of the inclined portion on injection well.
+The best-constrained focal mechanisms strike NNW-SSE, in agreement with the orientation of three fracture zones.
+Most of these mechanisms display $\sim\!45^\circ$ ENE-dipping oblique thrust-fault planes that were found to be critically stressed in the resolved local stress field.
+These fault kinematics explain the NNW-SSE migration of seismicity well along damage zones, in addition to the downward migration of events towards the NE-NNE along the dip direction vector of the inclined portion on the injection well.

-We conclude that seismic slip occurs on sub-parallel network of favorably oriented pre-existing but weak fractures, striking in NNW-SSE direction and dipping 45° ENE.
-The localization of seismic moment release in NNW-SSE trending zones suggest the existence of NNW-SSE trending damage structures or lithological differences that increase the mobility of fluids in this confined parts of the reservoir.
+We conclude that seismic slip occurs on a sub-parallel network of favorably oriented pre-existing but weak fractures striking in the NNW-SSE direction and dipping 45° ENE.
+The localization of seismic moment release in NNW-SSE-trending zones suggests the existence of NNW-SSE-trending damage structures or lithological differences that increase the mobility of fluids in confined parts of the reservoir.

-Data availability

-The seismic event catalog with associated description of its basic statistical and spatio-temporal properties is available through GFZ data services: http://dataservices.gfz-potsdam.de/portal/ as a separate data publication.
-For the event detections, the catalog contains origin times, local and moment magnitudes.
-For located events, the catalog contains origin times, local as well as moment magnitudes, absolute locations in local Cartesian coordinate system and for relocated events also the double-difference relocated locations in local Cartesian coordinate system.

-The fault plane solutions (strike, dip and rake) with associated uncertainties of estimated focal mechanisms are also included in the data catalog.
+Data availability.
+The seismic event catalog, with an associated description of its basic statistical and spatiotemporal properties, is available through GFZ data services (https://doi.org/10.5880/GFZ.4.2.2021.001) as a separate data publication (Leonhardt et al., 2021).
+For the event detections, the catalog contains origin times as well as local and moment magnitudes.
+For located events, the catalog contains origin times, local and moment magnitudes, and absolute locations in a local Cartesian coordinate system; for relocated events it also contains the double-difference relocated locations in a local Cartesian coordinate system.
+The fault plane solutions (strike, dip, and rake), with associated uncertainties of estimated focal mechanisms, are also included in the data catalog.